Semantic Relations and Deep Learning: Learning semantic relations

 Interestingly, n-ary relations were a target at the first Message Understanding Conference.\footnote{\url{ir.nist.gov/muc}} The task was to determine the attributes of an event (who, where, when, and so on), but each of the n-ary relations was split into binary subrelations, and each of those was dealt with via binary relation extraction /classification .

 \newcite{Chen2019} similarly treat n-ary relation extraction as a collection of binary relation extraction subtasks.
-They also allow an explicit adjustment of the context window size up to 2 sentences.
+They also allow an explicit adjustment of the context window size up to two sentences.
 Working in a narrow domain (clinical corpus on breast cancer treatments) with limited data, \citeauthor{Chen2019} find that the results improve when the text is modelled in terms of phrases and recognized concepts, and enriched with word embeddings and synonyms .
 A support vector machine gives better results than a feed-forward neural network with two fully connected layers.

 \posscite{Akimoto2019} system for n-ary relation extraction combines universal schemas and the decomposition of n-ary relations into unary and binary relations.
 Representations for unary and binary relations found in a knowledge base and in text are learned from the training data.
-The learning of the model for n-ary relations relies on optimizing a score which aggregates the lower-arity scores.
+The learning of the model for n-ary relations relies on optimizing a score which aggregates the lower-arity relation scores.

 \newcite{Quirk2017}, \newcite{Peng2017} and \newcite{Wang2018} tackle the cross-sentence relation extraction task by taking into account a context larger than a sentence.
-They all combine inter-sentential relations (grammatical dependencies and word sequence information) with discourse relations and sentence-level sequence information. \citeauthor{Peng2017} give this document-graph structure as input to a BiLSTM .
+They all combine inter-sentential relations (grammatical dependencies and word sequence information) with discourse relations and sentence-level sequence information. \citeauthor{Peng2017} give this document-graph structure as input to a BiLSTM , as illustrated in Figure \ref{fig:docgraph}.
 The forward pass takes the word sequence information and forward-looking dependencies ; the backward pass takes the reversed word sequence information and the backward-looking dependencies .
-The word representations derived by this formalism become the input to a relation classification step.
+The word representations derived by this formalism become the input to a relation classification step. \newcite{Peng2017} classify every entity mention pair in their document graph.

-This form of relation extraction does not scale well beyond the document level because of the combinatorial explosion of entity-mention combinations at such a high level. \posscite{Jia2019} remedy is an entity-centric model: mentions are first mapped onto entities, and entity combinations are explored.
+This form of relation extraction does not scale well beyond one document because of the combinatorial explosion of entity mention combinations at such a high level. \posscite{Jia2019} remedy is an entity-centric model: mentions are first mapped onto entities, and entity combinations are explored.